+- Domain and Zone

+- A leaf node in the domain name space

-- Terms: domain name, domain name space, domain, Fully Qualified Domain Name (FQDN)
+- Fully Qualified Domain Name (FQDN), e.g. hextreme.otago.ac.nz

+- Zone is an internal node in the domain name space

 - The name space is divided into zones

 - At least one server in each zone

 - Zones are /(root), net, org, nz

 - Can have sub-zones in a zone, e.g. co.nz

 - The servers in a zone are responsible for answering queries about the zone

 - Zones are organized hierarchically so that servers of a zone can be traced from /(root) servers